pinecone-router/router/README.md

 ></template>
 ```

-In this example it will fetch the html files and inserts them in the document the same way `x-if` does: after the appropriate `template` tags.
+In this example it will fetch the html files and inserts them in the document
+the same way `x-if` does: after the appropriate `template` tags.

 #### Modifiers

-- **`.preload`**: Fetches the template on page load with low priority, without
+- **`.preload`**: Fetches the templates after the first page load at
-  waiting for the route to be matched.
+  `low` priority, without waiting for the route to be matched.
-- **`.target`**: Takes an ID paramater for example `.target.app` will render the template inside the element with the `app` ID
+- **`.target`**: Takes an ID paramater for example `.target.app` will render
+  the template inside the element with the `app` ID
 - **`.interpolate`**: Enable named route params in template urls.

 ```html